GuillaumeCode17/Disk_Division_Pro/README.md

 ## ✨ Features

-Real-time detection of newly connected or removed disks
+Real-time detection of newly connected or removed disks.

 Simple interface for displaying file metadata (like filename and path)